Viton® Seal

 Tip: High Temperature Seal

 Choosing the right material for a high temperature seal is very important .
-Viton® seals resist hardening and embrittlement for more than 10,000 hours in air up to 204°C, and they withstand surges up to 315°C. Also, with the thermal capability of Viton®, some users can increase operating temperatures to improve productivity or gain other production advantages.
+FKM fluorocarbon seals resist hardening and embrittlement for more than 10,000 hours in air up to 204°C, and they withstand surges up to 315°C. Also, with the thermal capability of FKM fluorocarbon, some users can increase operating temperatures to improve productivity or gain other production advantages.

 Kalrez® is an even better choice for a high temperature seal.
 Even after long-term exposure to temperatures up to 316°C (600°F), Kalrez® retains its elasticity and recovery properties better than other elastomers.

 Our engineers are always happy to talk to you about designing an o-ring or seal to resist heat.
 The more resistance to heat an elastomer is, the more the cost goes up.
-It is more cost effective to carefully choose the elastomer with the right temperature tolerance than to buy the very best elastomer that will withstand the most heat.
+It is more cost effective to carefully choose the elastomer with the right temperature tolerance as opposed to buying the very best elastomer that will withstand the most heat.